-The CMP will only fund coastal nonpoint source pollution (NPS) projects that directly address or implement one or more of the following:
+The CMP will only fund coastal nonpoint source (NPS) pollution projects that directly address or implement one or more of the following:

-- Provide local planning and ordinance development assistance to enhance management of coastal nonpoint source (NPS) pollution - Engineering and design for NPS pollution loading reduction and retrofit projects or techniques that enhance management of NPS pollution to protect coastal habitat or reduce fecal indicator bacteria contaminants - Analysis of environmental data to enhance understanding and inform actions to reduce NPS pollution, including fecal indicator bacteria
+Provide local planning and ordinance development assistance to enhance management of

+- coastal NPS pollution. - Engineering, design, and construction for NPS pollution loading reduction and retrofit projects or techniques that enhance management of NPS pollution to protect coastal habitat or reduce fecal indicator bacteria contaminants. - Analysis of environmental data to enhance understanding and inform actions to reduce NPS pollution, including fecal indicator bacteria. - Actions to reduce overall loading of contaminants from On-Site Sewage Facilities.